PHARMACEUTICALS

 REGULATORY DEVELOPMENT OF DRUGS

 Verifying the efficacy of your lead molecules is of crucial importance prior to investing further on lead optimization.
-A number of in vitro and in vivo well-established models to study the effect of the drug in different therapeutic applications are available.
+A number of in vitro and in vivo well-established models to study the effects of the drug in different therapeutic applications are available.
 In vitro systems are often proposed in the early phases of drug discovery, while the in vivo models are used to support the regulatory strategy.

 All our studies are tailored on Customer’s requests and novel disease models can be developed to meet specific requirements.

-A number of technologies can be offered to predict mechanism of action at the molecular level and to learn as much as possible from the experimental model about your compound: gene expression analysis, proteomics, histopathology, clinical chemistry, hematology, immunohistochemistry, blotting techniques, fluorescence microscopy.
+A number of technologies can be offered to predict mechanisms of action at the molecular level and to learn as much as possible from the experimental model about your compound: gene expression analysis, proteomics, histopathology, clinical chemistry, hematology, immunohistochemistry, blotting techniques, fluorescence microscopy.

 Even if GLP standards are not required for pharmacodynamic studies, Galileo Research offers “GLP-like” standards, and works according to a global quality strategy.